leenux/MobResistAndDmg/README.txt

 Thank Armilus.

-This addon will display the armor, resistances, melee damager and melee speed of your target.
+This addon will display the armor, resistances, melee damage and melee speed of your target.

 "/mr show" and "/mr hide" to show/hide the UI.
 "/mr report" to write the mob resistances to chat